Iraq Shi'ite paramilitaries close to cutting Mosul supply route

 A Popular Mobilisation spokesman said over the weekend that its forces were already advancing to the main highway as part of operations to seal off Mosul.
 A Reuters reporter said they were massing troops to finish encircling Tal Afar.

-The Iraqi airforce supporting Popular Mobilisation in their fight near Tal Afar carried out airstrikes that killed 15 insurgents, including a group that was hiding in a tunnel near Tal Afar airbase, according to a military statement published Sunday evening.
+The Iraqi air force supporting Popular Mobilisation groups in their fight near Tal Afar carried out air strikes that killed 15 insurgents, including a group that was hiding in a tunnel near Tal Afar air base, according to a military statement on Sunday evening.

 The campaign to capture Mosul started on Oct.
 17, with air and ground support from a U.S.-led coalition.
-Popular Mobilisation joined the offensive at the end of October, attacking Tal Afar and capturing the airbase just south of the town on Nov.
+The Popular Mobilisation forces joined the offensive at the end of October, attacking Tal Afar and capturing the air base just south of the town on Nov.
 16.

-The offensive on Tal Afar could draw in Turkey, which fears Iran's taking over a town mainly populated by ethnic Turkmen, Sunnis and Shi'ites, and which lies close to the Syrian and Turkish borders.
+The offensive on Tal Afar could draw in Turkey, which fears Iranian-backed groups taking over a town mainly populated by ethnic Turkmen, Sunnis and Shi'ites, and which lies close to the Syrian and Turkish borders.

 Turkish President Tayyip Erdogan has said Ankara will respond if the militias "cause terror" in Tal Afar.